Etiology of Sore Throat

 Specific conditions are treated.
 Patients with severe symptoms of tonsillopharyngitis may be started on a broad-spectrum antibiotic (eg, amoxicillin/clavulanate) pending culture results.

-Symptomatic treatments such as warm saltwater gargles and topical anesthetics (eg, benzocaine, lidocaine, dyclonine) may help temporarily relieve pain in tonsillopharyngitis.
-Patients in severe pain (even from tonsillopharyngitis) may require short-term use of opioids.
+Symptomatic treatments such as warm saltwater gargles and topical anesthetics (eg, benzocaine, lidocaine, dyclonine) may help temporarily relieve pain in tonsillopharyngitis, but patients should be instructed to avoid doses of topical anesthetics that result in toxicity.
+Patients in severe pain (even from tonsillopharyngitis) may require short-term use of opioids, preferably in liquid preparations.

 Most sore throats are caused by viral tonsillopharyngitis.